suhrig/arriba/documentation/quickstart.md

 $CONDA_PREFIX/var/lib/arriba/download_references.sh hs37d5viral+GENCODE19
 ```

 To process FastQ files, run the script `run_arriba.sh`, which is installed inside the conda environment.
+In case of single-end data, the second FastQ file is omitted.
 Replace `$CONDA_PREFIX` with the path to your conda environment.

 ```bash
 ARRIBA_FILES=$CONDA_PREFIX/var/lib/arriba